keiran-rowell/keiran-rowell.github.io/_posts/2026-12-12-HF-in-rust-julia-python.md

 [Program in C](https://youtu.be/tas0O586t80?si=H2HnFcVoS4tNqKB0) they said.
 It's good for you they said.
 [And it is!](https://youtu.be/hE7l6Adoiiw?si=Ourgha7DTfRy_Cer)
 That is until you step outside the bounds of an array.
 Or dereference the wrong pointer to an array of pointers.
 Or, heaven forbid in this chatty age, want to do text processing.
 C is *fast*, it allocates memory like machine code.
 But it's not the only game in town, and [not always the fastest](https://www.i-programmer.info/news/98-languages/15506-rust-fast-and-safe.html).
 C++ gives you a lot of powerful language features.
-But I don't write in it, I never took enterprise software engineering and I like to keep my digital shotguns well away from my feet.
+But I don't write in it, I never took enterprise software engineering and I like to keep digital shotguns well away from my feet.

 > "C makes it easy to shoot yourself in the foot; C++ makes it harder, but when you do it blows your whole leg off".